 Generally, installation of a Torque Motor with gain you much more power, BUT, you will sacrifice a bit of speed.
 Inversely, just as the name suggests, the Speed Motor will result in a higher top end speed in your golf cart, but you will sacrifice a bit of torque.

-Golf Cart High Speed Controller / Solenoid Contactor Relay
+3. Improve Golf Cart's High-Speed Controller / Solenoid Contactor Relay

 Aside from the motor, there are also several components, that you must consider when upgrading.
 Essentially, installing a torque motor or speed motor may not be the end solution.
 With that said, something that you will want to keep in mind as you are upgrading, are the two main/major electrical components within your electric golf cart, that play a huge role in your golf carts system: